bettergov/foiamail/readme.md

 python mgr.py --send-drafts
 ```

-(The `--build-drafts` and `--send-srafts` will re-create the drafts each time, so make sure you delete them when prompted.)
+(The `--build-drafts` and `--send-drafts` will re-create the drafts each time, so make sure you delete them when prompted.)

 ## Monitoring Responses